RMBarnard/RMBarnard/README.md

 - Hi, I’m @RMBarnard
-- I’m a student at The College of Idaho pursuing my degree in Computer Science
+- I’m a Software Engineer at Clearwater Analytics
-- I am president of both the math and coding clubs at The College of Idaho
+- My specialties are in back-end development and data science
 - You can reach me at rbarnard1107@gmail.com

 <!---